-There’s no denying that being a senior dog is hard work.
+There’s no denying that having a senior dog is hard work.
 There are a lot of physical and mental challenges associated with growing older as a dog, so the last thing you want to do is add to your dog’s stress.
 But that’s exactly what happens when we don’t make the necessary accommodations for our aging friends.
-In addition to making sure your senior dog has plenty of opportunities to move about without putting strain on his body, there are some small things you can do daily that will have a huge impact on how content and happy he feels in his golden years.
+In addition to making sure your senior dog has plenty of opportunities to move about without putting strain on his body, there are a few small things you can do daily that will have a huge impact on how content and happy he feels in his golden years.

 1. Make Daily Walks a Priority